SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-crab-braincrab.md

 **Attacks (1/round)**

 <ins>Swarm.</ins> To dodge a swarm’s attack, the roll has to beat 10 + the swarm's HP.
-On a hit the target takes damage (1D6) and the same amount of Braincrabs is attached to the victim (see Braincrab above).
+On a hit the target takes 1 damageand the same amount of Braincrabs is attached to the victim (see Braincrab above).

 <br>